easiOS/legacy/README.md

 ## How to run
 ### Requirements:
 * Multiboot2 compatible bootloader (syslinux, grub2, etc.)
-* x86 PC: CPU with SSE or better (Pentium 3 or better recommended), 256MB memory or better
+* x86 PC: CPU with SSE or better (Pentium 3 or better recommended), 256MB memory or more

 ### In a virtual Machine
 1. Build easiOS like described above